 C.3.3 Non-Executive Directors are committed to devoting significant time to the Board.

-The Nomination Committee monitors semi-annually the attendance of the Directors to the BoD and its Committees and assesses the need for escalation to the Board, taking into consideration the commitment as per RFA.
+The Nomination Committee monitors semi-annually the attendance of the Directors to the Board and its Committees and assesses the need for escalation to the Board.